onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 accountability etymology
 The terms "accountability" and "accounting" share a common root in the Latin word computare, meaning "to calculate".
 The term "account" comes from the Old French acontable, meaning "liable to be called to account".
+Yes, "accounting" and "accountability" share a common root, both deriving from the Latin word computare, meaning to "reckon" or "calculate".
+This connection is literal: accountability means the obligation to give an account, and accounting is the system for keeping and presenting those accounts.

 what is at the root of all evil